-Every filter (and local adjustment) has a mask associated with it, which lets you apply that filter's effect to specific areas of an image, using the Masking Brush (or the Local Adjustment Brush and Gradient, when working in the Local tab) and Masking Bug tools.
+Every filter has a mask associated with it, which lets you apply that filter's effect to specific areas of an image, using the Masking Brush and Masking Bug tools.
 By default, the mask is white, which means that the effect is visible in every part of the image.
 Using the Masking Brush, for example, you can 'paint out' the effect in areas that you wish not to be affected by the filter.
 Alternatively, you can invert a filter's mask and choose to 'paint in' the filter where you would like it to be.